-LHD contracts with clinical service providers must include the most current version of the KWCSP Approved CPT Codes and Reimbursement Rates sheet and include ONLY the CPT codes/services that will be reimbursed by your LHD to that specific provider.
-The KWCSP reimburses LHDs at 100% of the Medicare Part B rate, therefore services on the Approved CPT Codes and Reimbursement Rate list are FREE to eligibles, and patients should not be billed or provide co-pays.
+LHDs with clinical service contract providers must include, within those contracts, the most current version of the KWCSP Approved CPT Codes and Reimbursement Rates sheet, including ONLY the CPT codes/services that will be reimbursed by your LHD to that specific provider.
+The KWCSP reimburses LHDs at 100% of the Medicare Part B rate, therefore services on the Approved CPT Codes and Reimbursement Rate list are FREE to eligibles, and patients should not be billed or have co-pays.
 This policy applies to the LHD's contracted providers as well.
 Any reimbursement rate amount, negotiated by the LHD and contracted provider, greater than the approved KWCSP rate will be the responsibility of the LHD.
 KWCSP will pay for all the program approved CPT codes performed, up to the LHD's allocation.
-LHDs must enter these procedure codes into a LHD database system / LHD Network System (CDP) with capabilities to extract KWCSP services for KWCSP reimbursement.
-Please contact the Local Health Operations (LHO) Branch for medical coding questions at (502) 564-6663.
+LHDs will enter these procedure codes into a LHD database system / LHD Network System (CDP) and/or electronic health record to ensure reimbursement from KWCSP.
+Please contact the Local Health Operations (LHO) Branch for medical coding questions.